 Yes, you will get cancellation charges in full, if the tickets were for official duty, i.e permanent posting or Temporary Duty.
 Tatkal charges are also admissible as well.
 You have to attach a certificate under 44(A) TR.
 The certificate should state that the journey was cancelled due to official reason, and be signed by your controlling authority

 No, the amount will not be automatically recovered from your salary.
-You should immediately refund the amount in form of MRO in favour of PCDA (O) Pune only MRO Code of PCDA(O) is 4021000009 and forward immediately with a copy of requisitions.
+You should immediately refund the amount through MRO in favour of PCDA (O) Pune only MRO Code of PCDA(O) is 4021000009 and forward immediately with a copy of requisitions.
 In fact, if you don't refund this amount immediately, it will be recovered with penal interest.

-Change of home address can be made once in a service time.
-This being an administrative issue, you may refer service HQrs through your staff channel, for detail procedure and orders.
+Change of station/home address can be made once in a service time.
+This being an administrative issue, you may refer to service HQrs through your staff channel, for detailed procedure and orders.